 - the Swedish Consulate

 - a police authority

 - a population registration authority

 If you cannot get to one of the authorised agencies or institutions listed above, for example, due to a hospital visit or similar, the Swedish Pensions Agency may, in exceptional circumstances, agree to your life certificate being certified by a doctor or someone else of a similar professional credibility.
 There are no other exceptions to this rule.

 Sweden exchanges life certificates electronically with countries where there is a sizeable population of Swedish pensioners.
 This means that your life certificate is automatically submitted without you having to do anything.

 - United Kingdom

-Even if you live in a country with which the Swedish Pensions Agency exchanges certificates electronically, you may still receive a Life Certificate by post.
+Even if you live in a country with which the Swedish Pensions Agency exchanges certificates electronically, you may still receive a life certificate by post.
+This applies, for example, if you live in the United States.
 This is because an automated identification of personal information is not always possible.
-If you receive your Life Certificate by post, please fill in the details required, get it stamped and return it to us by post.
+If you receive your life certificate by post, please fill in the details required, get it stamped and submit it to us.

 We collaborate with a number of insurance companies linked to the e-services of the Swedish Pensions Agency.
-As a result, if getting paid occupational or private pension, you do not have to send your Life Certificate to all relevant insurance companies.
+As a result, if getting paid occupational or private pension, you do not have to send your life certificate to all your insurance companies.